cloudevents/spec/discovery.md

 #### `DELETE /services/{id}`

 This MUST delete the Service at the referenced URL.
-The deletion MAY be a soft deletion and MAY have a defined time to live (a.k.a. `ttl`).

 The request MAY include a body.
 Any such body MUST be an object containing an `id` matching the `{id}` in the path.
 That object MAY include an `epoch`